 “At one time, doctors told me I’d never eat solid food again, but we showed them wrong.”

-Additionally, a nutritious mesothelioma diet that incorporates immune-boosting and anti-inflammatory foods can help support recovery and make you feel more comfortable after treatment.
+Additionally, a mesothelioma diet that includes immune-boosting and anti-inflammatory foods can help support recovery and make you feel more comfortable after treatment.

 Gentle Movement

-Body pain and fatigue after treatment can make it difficult to move and complete daily activities.
-However, even just a few minutes of gentle movement can improve blood flow, strengthen the immune system, and help the body bounce back after treatment.
+Mesothelioma symptoms can make it harder to complete daily activities.
+However, even just a few minutes of gentle movement can improve blood flow, strengthen the immune system, and help your body bounce back after treatment.

 Some gentle activities for mesothelioma patients include: